 We account for hybrid contracts that feature conversion options in accordance with ASC 815 and ASC 480 "Distinguishing Liabilities from Equity", which require us to bifurcate conversion options from their host instruments and account for them as free standing derivative financial instruments according to certain criteria.
-The criteria includes circumstances in which (i) the economic characteristics and risks of the embedded derivative instrument are not clearly and closely related to the economic characteristics and risks of the host contract, (ii) the hybrid instrument that embodies both the embedded derivative instrument and the host contract is not re-measured at fair value under otherwise applicable generally accepted accounting principles with changes in fair value reported in earnings as they occur and (iii) a separate instrument with the same terms as the embedded derivative instrument would be considered a derivative instrument.
-The derivative is subsequently marked to market at each reporting date based on current fair value, with the changes in fair value reported in results of operations.
+The criteria includes circumstances in which (i) the economic characteristics and risks of the embedded derivative instrument are not clearly and closely related to the economic characteristics and risks of the host contract, (ii) the hybrid instrument that embodies both the embedded derivative instrument and the host contract is not re-measured at fair value under otherwise applicable generally accepted accounting principles with changes in fair value reported in earnings as they occur and (iii) a separate instrument with the same terms as the embedded derivative instrument are entered at each reporting date based on current fair value, with the changes in fair value reported in results of operations.